 Our journey starts on a bus.

-From an ageing routemaster, the diverse group of community workers, activists and volunteers parked up on council estates around Newham and entertained children, listened to people and gave advice.
+From an aging routemaster, the diverse group of community workers, activists and volunteers parked up on council estates around Newham and entertained children, listened to people and gave advice.

 These local stories, ground up perspectives, simple human insights into complex social issues gave power to what became Community Links’ most prized possession; a loudspeaker – to give voice to values.
 It’s precisely this mix of local and national sharing that has characterised the work of Community Links since 1977.